wmetcalf/re_wrappers_delight/README.rst

 Contact
 =======

-You can file bug reports on GitHub, or email the author:
+You can file bug reports on GitHub, or contact the author:
-Mike Axiak <mike@axiak.net>
+`Mike Axiak <http://mike.axiak.net/contact> contact page`_.

 Tests
 =====